Start Here

 Two Core Workflows

 XGRIDS produces two fundamentally different output types.
-The workflow you choose determines which software you use, how you process your data, and what your deliverable can and cannot do.
-These outputs cannot be converted between each other after the fact, and confusing the two pipelines is one of the most common early errors.
+They cannot be converted between each other after processing.
+Confusing the two pipelines is one of the most common early errors.

 Point Cloud Workflow